Creators

 Payment Processor for YouTube Creators (Beyond AdSense)

 YouTubers need a payment processor beyond AdSense for sponsorships, merch, courses, and fan support.
-NETTEN settles in 3-5 seconds with 1% flat fees — no banking dependency.
+NETTEN settles in 3 to 5 seconds in stable dollars to a wallet you control.

 TL;DR — AdSense covers ad revenue and nothing else.
 For sponsorships, merch, courses, fan support, and brand deals, YouTubers need a separate payment processor.
-NETTEN handles all of these in one stack — 1% flat fee, 3-5 second settlement, global, non-custodial.
+NETTEN handles all of these in one stack — non-custodial settlement to a wallet you control, in RLUSD, in 3 to 5 seconds.
+See the pricing page for current rates.
 Sign up free.

 That's a lot of payment infrastructure for someone whose actual job is making videos.